microsoft/dicom-server/docs/users/Conformance.md

 - The query API will not return 413 (request entity too large).
 If the requested query response limit is outside of the acceptable range, a bad request will be returned.
 Anything requested within the acceptable range, will be resolved.
 - When target resource is Study/Series there is a potential for inconsistent study/series level metadata across multiple instances.
 For example, two instances could have different patientName.
 In this case latest will win and you can search only on the latest data.
 - Paged results are optimized to return matched *newest* instance first, this may result in duplicate records in subsequent pages if newer data matching the query was added.
-- Matching on the strings is case in-sensitive and accent in-sensitive for PN VR types and case in-sensitive for other string VR types.
+- Matching is case in-sensitive and accent in-sensitive for PN VR types.
+- Matching is case in-sensitive and accent sensitive for other string VR types.

 ## Delete